h2non/gentleman/mux/README.md

 ## Example

-Create a multiplexer with a custom matcher function:
+Create a multiplexer filtered by a custom matcher function:
 ```go
 package main